Stanford PRISM Postdoctoral Program,

 • Visit Dates: Early to mid-November (e.g., November 10–13)

-consult the Stanford PRISM official page regularly for updated information.
+Please note that deadlines and visit schedules may shift each year.
+It is recommended to consult the Stanford PRISM official page regularly for updated information.
 For the next cycle, the application window typically opens in mid-summer.

 Benefits to Postdoctoral Candidates